antsai/coding-excercise-1/README.md

     A shelf class is defined to hold the available space value.

     My inital thought to this design is to always find the largest available space for the placing item.
-    The large item is only placing at large shelf.
-Either medium or small items always look for the next largest available.
-So, creating a maxheap for available space is data structure for my initial thought.
-    Every time that a new item is going to be placed into refrigerator, maxheap gives largest available shelf in refrigerator.
+    The large item is only placed at large shelf.
+Either medium or small items always looks for the next largest available space within shelves.
+So, creating a maxheap for available space is the data structure for my initial thought.
+Every time that a new item is going to be placed into the refrigerator, maxheap gives largest available shelf in refrigerator.
 However, my inital design does not take advantage of the remaining space of occupied shelf.
            In addition, I found that the first choice to place small item is to place at remaining space of occupied large shelf.
 If no space is not found at large shelf, the small shelf is the second choice to efficiently place small item.
 If no space is found at both shelves, the medium shelf is the final place.